esteakacrownie/gayer/README.md

 ### Planned

+- Import m3u8 playlist and automatically download tracks
-- Fix incorrect cover art manually when it fails to find your music, or allow disabling auto fetching
+- Fix incorrect cover art manually when it fails to find your music, or allow disabling cover art auto fetching
-- Ausio visualizer
+- Audio visualizer
+- Lyrics support

 <br/>
 Stay tuned and support the project by starring it >:3